Neighbourhood Action Teams

 • Waverley West

-Teams will not be able to cover an entire ward within four weeks.
-This year, we’re focusing on the worst of the worst and areas where our time can make the biggest impact.
+Teams will not be able to cover an entire ward within two four-week rounds.
+We focus on the worst of the worst and areas where our time can make the biggest impact.

-Again, we identified these pockets based on 311 service requests and consultations with your area councillors.
+Again, we identified these pockets based on 311 service requests, roadway surface data, and consultations with your area councillors.

 What you can do